My Pursuit of a Sabbatical-Based Business

-Two years ago, I made a decision that felt radical: My business needed to come last.
+Two years ago, I made a decision that felt radical: My business needed to come last - in a sense.

 This came from a realization that I was operating from a pattern of high-functioning co-dependency.
-This meant that the weight of tending to responsibilities, needs, and requests that weren't actually my own had become my default state.
+This meant I kept falling into the trap of tending to needs and responsibilities that didn’t actually belong to me.

 Terrifying?
 Yes.
 But I knew the counter-intuitive truth: my business would actually thrive because of it.